rockysx27/AirlineTycoon/README.md

     * Correctly calculate plane saldo over past 7 days
 * Consider also number of first class passengers for statistics
 * Do not show route utilization for defeated players
-* Fixed random crash (during checking of flight plans)
 * Bug fixed in calculation in maximum amount of stock that can be emitted
     * Bug limited max amount of stock to around 2.1 million
     * Intger overflow is fixed now, but the originally intended limit of 250 million was changed to 2.5 million
-* Fixed counting of Uhrig flights for 9th addon mission
-  * Note that computer players always have and still are cheating in this mission
 * Fixed game shifting flights on its own even if they are already locked
     * Could previously cause double-booking of flights (income and cost booked twice)
 * Fixed crash in plane designer when attaching enginges to left side of tail